![]() |

 Tail: Gold Goose Biots

-Thorax: Nature’s Spirit Amber Emergence Dubbing or similar.
+Thorax: Nature’s Spirit Amber Emergence Dubbing or

 Wings: Brown Hen Back